simazhi/sinologica/content/post/2020-06-18-the-abralin-lectures.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/46IrwGZpDQ4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Tom Roeper - The Explanatory Power of Language Acquisition In UG, Cognitive Science, and the Evolving Notion of Thought

+[This talk](https://youtu.be/C2vo7rPZyXA) is the opposite of the body of work that Tomasello represents and I would have expected a serious alternative to Tomasello, couched in UG and Generative Grammar, to address issues that were maybe lacking in Tomasello's work.
+But it's just not there.
+This was not my cup of tea.

 ### Marilyn Vihman - First Steps In Language Development: The Role of Production and the Emergence of Lexical Systematicity

 This talk looks at the acquisition from a mostly phonological point-of-view.
 There is some attention for Mandarin, which was particularly interesting for me, although I don't know if I'm convinced by the idea that Mandarin infants mostly hear syllables rather than words...
 [Check it out here.](https://youtu.be/m_iP-o9Pf28)